-Sunday Morning Volunteer Team Leaders and Ushers assist with Sunday Services, welcome members, visitors, and guests, and provide refreshments for Social Hour.
-At the end of the worship service and Social Hour, they take responsibility for the clean-up of the kitchen and securing the building.
+Sunday Hospitality Team Leaders and Ushers assist with Sunday Services, welcoming members, visitors, and guests, and providing refreshments for Fellowship Hour.
+Supported by our staff, they take responsibility for the clean-up of the kitchen and securing the building.
 A coordinating team organizes the schedule and sends out reminders and directions.

 Our Website Committee maintains the website, updating content, soliciting contributions from committees and individuals, and redesigning aspects of the site to make its content easily accessible.

 Our Welcoming Committee engages in events and outreach activities in order to provide visibility for UU Wellesley Hills to the greater community.
 Committee members make a special effort to welcome visitors and to help them and newer members find connections within the church community.
 The committee meets alternate months on Tuesdays, and connects electronically in between.